HowTo: Handle scenarios in which Folders/Containers are categorised in the Source System

 - In the Base Content Type drop-down menu, select a Content Type that the items of this new Content Type will derive from.
 This should be a generic type that contains the same metadata fields as a container/folder in the source system.

 - Replace the text in the script body area with the following script definition:

 - Verify that your entered data is analogous to the image below, then click the ‘Ok’ button to save your new content type.

-- Then click the ‘Map’ button, doing so should result in the ‘Content Type Mapping Settings’ window appearing.
+- Then, click the ‘Map’ button; in doing so should result in the ‘Content Type Mapping Settings’ window appearing.

-- Proceed to map the relevant metadata fields as usual.
+- Finally, proceed to map the relevant metadata fields as usual.